cynthiwu/note-taker/README.md

 ## Usage

 This project can be used by anyone wishing to save a note to be retrieved in the future.
 The user should get started by clicking the "Get Started" button on the home page.
 Simply enter a note "Tite" and note "Text" in the appropiate input fields.
-A "Save" button will appear on the nav bar.
+A "Save" button will appear in the nav bar.
 Click this button to save the note.
 Saved notes will appear on the lefthand side of the screen.
 To delete a note, simply click the red traschcan icon of the given note.

 ### Demo